 - Note that you must move your mouse to cover the target distance irrespective of the red crosshair on the interface.

-- Also, the blue crosshair indicates the location where your mouse cursor should be after covering the distance if its actual DPI is the same as the DPI you input in Step 1.
+- Also, the blue crosshair indicates where your mouse cursor should be after covering the distance if its actual DPI is the same as the DPI you input in Step 1.

-Once you are done with the above steps and move your mouse accordingly, the DPI analyzer tool will show you the actual DPI in real time.
-Additionally, you can find out the same instructions on the said website also.
-Below are the arbitrary results obtained for a Windows pointer speed of 20, a target distance of 1 inch, movement in the right direction, and with current DPI unknown:
+Once you complete the above steps and move your mouse accordingly, the DPI analyzer tool will show you the actual DPI in real time.
+Additionally, you can find the exact instructions on the website.
+Below are the arbitrary results obtained for a Windows pointer speed of 20, a target distance of 1 inch, movement in the right direction, and a current DPI unknown:

 How To Change Mouse DPI?

 Modern mice offer a wide range of DPI settings to their users.
-For example, you can set the DPI of the Razer Viper V2 Pro in a range of 100 to 30,000 DPI with an increment of 50.
-Through these settings, you can use your mouse in versatile applications with different DPI needs.
-Currently, there are two widely used ways through which you can change your mouse DPI.
+For example, you can set the DPI of the Razer Viper V2 Pro in a range of 100 to 30,000 DPI with an increment of 50.[2]
+You can use your mouse in versatile applications with different DPI needs through these settings.
+Currently, you can change your mouse DPI in two widely used ways.[3]
 Both of them are discussed below:

 Method 1: Dedicated DPI Button

 It is usual practice for most modern mice to have a dedicated DPI button.
 Through this button, you can cycle through the different DPI stages of your mouse.
 Usually, the DPI button is located south of the two main buttons.
-But its specific position may vary depending on the specific mouse.
-Moreover, some mice also come with a DPI indicator which displays different colors for different settings.
+However, its specific position may vary depending on the particular mouse.
+Moreover, some mice also come with a DPI indicator, which displays different colours for different settings.

 Method 2: Software Support

-Another common technique to change DPI is through the official software support of the mouse.
-The official software support offers great customization options ranging from RGB settings to DPI settings.
-You can easily manipulate your mouse’s default DPI settings through the official software support.
+Another common technique to change DPI is using the official software support of the mouse.
+The official software support offers excellent customization options ranging from RGB to DPI.
+The official software support lets you easily manipulate your mouse’s default DPI settings.

 Final Thoughts

-The DPI (Dots Per Inch) of a mouse is an important performance parameter that influences its responsiveness.
+A mouse’s DPI (Dots Per Inch) is an important performance parameter that influences its responsiveness.
 It refers to the number of dots or pixels covered by the mouse cursor on the screen with a physical mouse movement of one inch.
-Consequently, a higher DPI means that the mouse cursor will travel at a greater speed and cover more distance with little mouse movement.
+Consequently, a higher DPI means that the mouse cursor will travel faster and cover more distance with little mouse movement.[4]

-Moving on, the DPI setting that will suit you depends on your specific use.
+The DPI setting that will suit you depends on your specific use.
 For instance, a gamer may require a higher DPI for quick movements, whereas a graphic designer may opt for a lower DPI to get more control and accuracy.
-Moreover, you can find out unknown DPI through the DPI Analyzer tool.
-Additionally, you can vary your mouse’s DPI through the dedicated DPI switch or by using the official software support.
+Moreover, you can find unknown DPI through the DPI Analyzer tool.
+Additionally, you can vary your mouse’s DPI through the dedicated DPI switch or the official software support.

 FAQs

-You can find out your mouse DPI through DPI Analyzer.
-Once you navigate to the attached link, you will find the testing interface along with instructions to find the actual DPI.
+You can discover your mouse DPI through the DPI Analyzer.
+Once you navigate the attached link, you will find the testing interface and instructions for seeing the actual DPI.

 A 2000 DPI means that your mouse cursor will travel 2000 pixels on screen per inch of physical movement of your mouse.

-The DPI that will suit you depend on your application and use.
-For instance, gamers prefer a mouse with a DPI range of 800-1600 DPI, while graphics designers aim for a 400-800 DPI mouse.
-I will suggest experimenting with different DPI settings to find out what DPI fits you.
+The DPI that will suit you depends on your application and use.
+For instance, gamers prefer a mouse with a DPI range of 800-1600, while graphics designers aim for a 400-800 DPI mouse.
+I suggest experimenting with different DPI settings to determine what DPI fits you.

 Thank you!
 Please share your positive feedback. 🔋